 Good Luck!
 I promise it’s doable!
 More info can be found on the website of the German Ministry of Foreign Affairs.

-Depending on the city, this can range from being relatively painless to being a nightmare.
+I recommend to search for accommodation directly in Germany.
+Depending on the city, the price can range from being relatively painless to being a nightmare.
 I’ve lived in three different German cities, all of them in the two largest and southernmost states: Baden Wurttemberg and Bavaria.
 Now I live in Munich.